DMACS-MTech-2022-24/leetcode-problem-solving-22-23/README.md

 # leetcode-problem-solving-22-23
 II MTech 2023-24 leetcode problem's solution

 This program, `lc.py`, dumps your accepted submission codes and updates a table in your local system.
 This program stores and updates a timestamp.
 This timestamp is used to choose only the submissions newer than the timestamp.
 It updates this timestamp at the end of the program.
-You will have to commit and push these updates to github remote repository by yourself.
+You will have to commit and push these updates to GitHub remote repository by yourself.

 ## Usage Instructions
-Fork the github repository.
+Fork the GitHub repository.

 ![Fork](Resources/fork.png "Fork")

-Only on the first time, clone forked repository using VS Code by opening a `new window` and clicking on `Clone Git Repository`.
+Only the first time, clone the forked repository using VS Code by opening a `new window` and clicking on `Clone Git Repository`.
 Provide it with the details it is asking for.

 First create `info.json` file

 The program needs the `info.json` file in the current working directory.
 Create this file.
-The content below is a template and not to be used as is.
+The content below is a template and is not to be used as is.
 ```json
 {
     "num_retries": 10,